PHPFixing

 second line

-Please note that this is a simplified example and that I need to use here document
+Please note that this is a simplified example and that I need to use here document!

 Solution

-into a variable you specify as a parameter, the leading and ending characters in IFS
+When your read into a variable you specify as a parameter, the leading and ending characters in IFS are considered delimiters and thus are removed.

 First solution: empty IFS temporarily